Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Numerical experiments

-We then test the denoise ability of LTI and trigonometric interpolation on an equidistant grid.
-Fix $L=(N-1)/2,$ and let $N$ be increasing from $101$ to $599$ with step $2$ (ensure $N$ is odd).
-Computational results plotted in Figure 3 asset that the approximation efficiency of the LTI is much better than classical trigonometric interpolation on an equidistant grid when sample data is affected by seriously noise.
+We then test the denoise ability of $\mathcal{T}_n^\lambda f(x)$ and $\mathcal{T}_n f(x).$ Fix $L=(N-1)/2,$ and let $N$ increase from $5$ to $501$ with step $6$ (ensure $N$ is odd).
+Computational results plotted in Figure 2 asset trigonometric interpolation \eqref{trigonometricinterpolation} could not be used to approximation periodic functions with seriously noise.
+Conversely, LTI can reduce the $L_2$ error of all testing fucntions as the number of interpolation points increasing, especially for the $\sin$ wave and FM signal.

-We also test the efficiency of LTI and classical trigonometric interpolation on an equidistant grid in recovering $f_2(x).$ In Figure 4, comparing with the classical interpolation on an equidistant grid, the performance of error curve of LTI is lower and more stable, which means that Lasso improve the robustness of trigonometric interpolation with respect to noise.
+We also test the efficiency of LTI in recovering basic wave functions with 10 dB Gauss white noise.
+In the rest numerical experiments, for the number of sample data, we always set $N=501$ and $L=250.$ In Figure 3, the performance of recovering images and error curves of $\sin$ and triangular wave is amazing, which means that Lasso improves the robustness of trigonometric interpolation with respect to noise in general.
+However, the LTI couldn't recover sawtooth, square wave as well as above two waves and meanwhile the denoising pictures show there exists Gibbs phenomenon \cite{trefethen2013approximation}.

-At last, we test on a triangle wave function $f_3(x)$ with amplitude $2$ and period $2\pi$ with different level of Gaussian noise.
-Note that it is a non-trigonometric periodic function.
-We take a certain $N=501,$ and meanwhile $L=500.$ Data are sampled via Gaussian noise $\epsilon_j\in \mathcal{N}(0,\sigma^2)$ with $\sigma=0.15$ and $\epsilon_j\in \mathcal{N}(0,\sigma_1^2)$ with $\sigma_1=0.3,$ respectively, where $x_j=-\pi+2j\pi/N, \;j=0, \ldots , N-1$ and $\mathcal{N}(0, t^2)$ denotes normal distribution with mean value $0$ and standard deviation $t.$ Figure 5 reports that, regardless of what level of noise, the LTI shows the excellent ability in dada denoising than classical trigonometric interpolation on an equidistant grid.
-However, the LTI need different parameter $\lambda$ to recover $f_3(x)$ well with the different level of noise, this fact also suggests the importance of parameter selection strategy.